Some people are indeed born smarter than others — it's genetics.

-No wonder that even holding a beer makes you look less intelligent, according to a joint study by the University of Michigan and University of Pennsylvania.
+No wonder that even holding a beer can make you look less intelligent, according to a joint study by the University of Michigan and University of Pennsylvania.

-"People who hold an alcoholic beverage are perceived2012 to be less intelligent than those who do not, a mistake we term the imbibing idiot bias," write authors Scott Rick and Maurice Schweitzer.
+"People who hold an alcoholic beverage are perceived to be less intelligent than those who do not, a mistake we term the imbibing idiot bias," write authors Scott Rick and Maurice Schweitzer.

 2. Walk at the same speed as everybody else.

 For the study, 49 undergrads watched films of three different people walking at either slower-than-average, average, or faster-than-average speed.
 Then they indicated how competent and intelligent that person appeared.